C4AI/blab-controller/INSTALL.md

 - Install `python3-venv` or the equivalent package for the Linux distribution you are using.
 It may correspond to a different Python version.

+- Install `redis-server`, which will be used to handle the WebSocket connections.

 - Install [Poetry](https://python-poetry.org/):

   ```shell